Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 The second limitation is that a central server is costly to scale.
 As the number of users increases, the amount of operations that must be relayed increases accordingly.
 To support this increase in work, the server would require additional resources which costs money.
+As a team creating an open source project, we wanted to minimize the financial cost as much as possible.

 The third limitation is that this design requires that our users trust the central server and anyone that has access to it.
-That could include the application developers (us in this case), the hosting service, and the government.
+That could include the application developers (us in this case), the hosting service, and even the government.

 And finally, a central server introduces a single point-of-failure.
 If the server were to go down, all users immediately lose their ability to collaborate with each other.

+---
 ### Peer-to-Peer Architecture

 We can remove these limitations by switching to a peer-to-peer architecture where users broadcast operations directly to each other.
 In a peer-to-peer system, rather than having one server and many clients, each user (or node) can act as both a client and a server.
 Instead of relying on a central server to send and receive operations, we can have our users perform that work for free (at least in terms of $).